Official Glen Cove Chamber of Commerce By-Laws

 2. Involuntary Resignation

 A Board member resignation that has been requested, solicited or demanded by the Chamber shall be deemed involuntary, and shall require a 2/3 vote by the full Board.
 In such a case, every effort shall be made by the Board or Executive Committee to approach the individual and to obtain a voluntary resignation.
-Failure to obtain a voluntary resignation shall require a meeting at which the individual, and the Executive Committee, will each present their respective positions.
+Failure to obtain a voluntary resignation shall require a meeting at which the individual, within 15 days of notification, and the Executive Committee, will each present their respective positions.
 The Committee recommendation shall then be made to the Board, and a secret ballot of the full Board will be taken.
 The individual who is the subject of the vote will be allowed to cast a vote.

 To permit due consideration of nominees by all Board members, the name, associated business, and credentials of the nominee will be provided to all Board members at least two weeks prior to a vote.